-Describe how the State will monitor its traffic enforcement efforts to ensure effectiveness, consistency, and correlation to FMCSA's national traffic enforcement priority.
+Describe how the State will report on, measure and monitor its traffic enforcement efforts to ensure effectiveness, consistency, and correlation to FMCSA's national traffic enforcement priority.

 MC officers/investigators conduct traffic enforcement on CMVs and by policy, a NAS inspection is conducted on every MCSAP qualifying CMV traffic enforcement stop (100% inspection policy).
 MSP-CVED uses the data provided in the FMCSA Activity Dashboard to report progress toward meeting the Traffic Enforcement Objective